Winter in the Navajo Nation courtesy of Antelope Valley Canyon Tours in Page, AZ

 The NVO was formed in 2019 by the Chinle Chapter of the Navajo Veterans Association to offer services and resources to veterans, surviving spouses, and Gold Star families on the reservation.

-We aim to unify the veterans, surviving spouses, and Gold Star mothers, who are part of the Reservation, so they can take advantage of the services offered by the organization.
+We aim to unify the veterans, surviving spouses, and Gold Star mothers who are part of the Reservation, so they can take advantage of the services offered by the organization.
 These primary services lead our clients toward social advancement.
 The organization believes that if there is progress in one area of service, it also benefits or improves other areas of our services.

 News Item: On December 17, 2024, the Chinle community voted in favor of donating 9.8 acres of land to build a corporate office for the Organization.